-This short essay on Holi in English 400-500 words.
-These are suitable for students and children in classes 3, 4, 5, 6.
+This short essay on Holi in English is 400-500 words.
+These are suitable for students and children in classes 3, 4, 5, and 6.

 The festival of Holi is celebrated on the day of Phalgun Shukla Purnima.
 At this time, nature pours out its uncommon beauty to welcome the spring season.
 The song of the bhairo and the sweet tone of Kokila fascinate the mind.

 It is said that Hiranyakashyapa, the king of the demons, was very powerful and tyrannical.
 Taking the name of God in his kingdom was also considered a sin.
 But Prahlad, the son of Hiranyakashyapa turned out to be a firm devotee of God.